 Students truant from school will be subject to the following: First Truancy: Student will receive three extended detentions.
-Parents will be notified.
+Parent(s)/guardian(s) will be notified.
 Two or more Truancies: The student will receive three extended detentions and an administrative conference with parent/guardian will be held.